 Windows Defender is getting better, but it’s still not the ideal way to secure your computer.
-If you insist on top-notch protection for your PC, but your budget is already stretched to its limit, Kaspersky Lab may be able to help.
+If you insist on top-notch protection for your PC, but your budget is already stretched to its limit, Kaspersky Lab, maker of some of the best antivirus software, may be able to help.

 Kaspersky Free provides the company’s award-winning antivirus service without the hefty price tag, and it’s becoming available all around the world.